aaronkalu/exif-geo-tagging/README.md

 - `--dir` or `-d`: The path to the directory containing the images you want to geotag.
 - `--tolerance` or `-t`: The number of hours of tolerance to match the image timestamp with a location (default is 1 hour).
 - `--overwrite` or `-o`: Specify this flag to overwrite existing GPS data in the images.
+- `--recursive`: Specify this flag to process images in subdirectories recursively.

 **Example:**